chingu-voyages/voyage-project-tier2-color-explorer/README.md

 - Data Capture and Processing
     - [ ] Integrate a color picker library or create a custom color palette allowing users to choose color from a predefined palette.
     - [ ] Incorporate a mechanism to prompt users for the context in which they intend to use the selected color.
-Include this context information in the prompt sent to the OpenAI API for more tailored color recommendations.
+Include this context information in the prompt sent to the GroqAI API for more tailored color recommendations.

 - API Connectivity and Response Handling
-    - [ ] Establish connectivity to the OpenAI API for color analysis via provided API key.
+    - [ ] Establish connectivity to the GroqAI API for color analysis via provided API key.
-    - [ ] Send the captured color data and the context to the OpenAI API as part of the prompt.
+    - [ ] Send the captured color data and the context to the GroqAI API as part of the prompt.
-    - [ ] When sending color data to the OpenAI API, include it in the prompt along with a request for color recommendations.
+    - [ ] When sending color data to the GroqAI API, include it in the prompt along with a request for color recommendations.
 Ensure it also requests color codes with their respective names for the recommended colors.
 Example prompt:
       - "Suggest color recommendations based on the [selected color] and [context]"
       - "Color recomemmendations [selected color][context], provide color codes and explanation"
       - "Suggest compatible colors based on the [selected color] and [context].
 Display color codes and descriptions"
     - [ ] Ensure robust error handling for API connectivity, data formatting, and response processing.
-    - [ ] Retrieve and process the response from the OpenAI API.
+    - [ ] Retrieve and process the response from the GroqAI API.
-    - [ ] Capture the color codes and text description provided by the OpenAI API in the response.
+    - [ ] Capture the color codes and text description provided by the GroqAI API in the response.

 - Visual Representation
-    - [ ] Visualize the response from the OpenAI API using colors and accompanying text.
+    - [ ] Visualize the response from the GroqAI API using colors and accompanying text.
     - [ ] Represent the AI-generated color response in a visually comprehensible manner within the application interface.

 - User Experience